v0ld3mort/effective-octo-barnacle/README.md

 ### Captive portal session hijack

 #### Instructions:
-1. Download `download.sh` by running:
+1. Ensuring you are connected to the desired network, download `download.sh` by running:

 `
 wget https://raw.githubusercontent.com/v0ld3mort/effective-octo-barnacle/main/download.sh
 `

 2. Once downloaded, you may have to edit privileges, otherwise run with:

 `
 chmod 755 download.sh
 ./download.sh
 `

 The file will download the required repositories, software, and start the captive portal session hijack attempt.

+To attempt another session hijack, use:

+`
+sudo ./hack-captive.sh
+`

 As each network differs slightly, it would be best practise to test at different times to ensure you can hijack a session anytime.